mahdisbetter/no-pycdc/README.md

-prevents pycdc decompilation by polluting with unsupported operations (gonna be patched on accident in the near future)
+prevents pycdc decompilation by polluting with unsupported operations (prob gonna get fixed on accident in the near future)

 input
 ```py